chase-lab/biodiversity_informatics_2023/week_2/README.md

     Conceptual overview of different types of models

-    The morning session will be a mixture of lectures, discussion and demonstration.
+    The morning session will be a mixture of presentation, discussion and demonstration.

 ## Afternoon session
 ### Lab exercises to introduce descriptive models for examining biodiversity patterns

     The afternoon session will involve computer based exercises.

-    Please bring a computer, ideally with R, and the caret package, already installed.
+    Please bring a computer, ideally with R (and maybe Rstudio) already installed.

 ## Reading list
 Levins, Richard (1966) The strategy of model building in population biology. *American Scientist*.